Published: January 2019 | Updated: September 2022

 What that means is that an antibiotic doesn’t just target the bacteria that can cause a harmful infection; it can also work against the beneficial bacteria, which can negatively impact your horse's gut health.

-That’s when your horse needs probiotics: a supplement that stimulates the growth of microorganisms, especially those with beneficial properties (such as those of the intestinal flora).
+All of these situations point to a time when your horse needs probiotics: a supplement that stimulates the growth of microorganisms, especially those with beneficial properties (such as those of the intestinal flora).

-Modern research methods and more focus on the science of microorganisms in maintaining a healthy digestive tract are revealing some really amazing things.
+Modern research methods and more focus on the science of microorganisms in maintaining a healthy horse digestive tract are revealing some really amazing things.

 They’ve discovered that the microbiome, the protective barrier of organisms that all mammals have floating on top of their skin in their GI tract, is WAY more important, not only to gut health, but to overall health than was ever imagined.